VITHUN007/banking-1/readme.md

 Ensure Python is installed:
 python --version

-SAMPLE OUTPUT
-Account created with initial balance: $500.00 Savings Account setup with rate: 2.0% Savings Account Program

-1. Show Balance
-2. Deposit
-3. withdraw
- 4. Apply Interest
-5. View Account Status
-6. Exit

-Enter your choice (1-6): 1

-Your balance is $500.00

-Savings Account Program

-1.Show Balance 2.Deposit 3.Withdraw 4.Apply Interest 5.View Account Status 6.Exit

-Enter your choice (1-6): 4

-Interest of $5.00 applied.

-Your balance is $505.00

-Savings Account Program

-1.Show Balance 2.Deposit 3.Withdraw 4.Apply Interest 5.View Account Status 6.Exit

-Enter your choice (1-6): 2

-Enter an amount to be deposited: 45 Deposit of $45.00 successful.

-Savings Account Program

-1.Show Balance 2.Deposit 3.Withdraw 4.Apply Interest 5.View Account Status 6.Exit

-Enter your choice (1-6): 1

-Your balance is $550.00

-### Class Overview
-BankAccount :

-Attributes: account_number, __name, __balance

-Methods:deposit(amount),withdraw(amount)
-get_balance(), set_balance(amount)
-get_name(), set_name(name)
-display_account()

-SavingsAccount (inherits from BankAccount) :

-Additional Attribute: interest_rate
-Additional Methods:
-add_interest() ,Overridden display_account()
+### SAMPLE OUTPUT
+--- NEW ACCOUNT REGISTRATION ---
+Enter account holder's name: abg

+Enter age: 19

+Enter gender: male

+Account created successfully for abg!

+Your Account Number is: 1000

+What would you like to do?
+1. Create New Account
+2. Deposit Funds
+3. Withdraw Funds
+4. View Account Details & Balance
+5. Exit System
+Enter choice (1-5): 2

+--- DEPOSIT TRANSACTION ---
+*Enter your Account Number: 1000

+Enter amount to deposit: $5000

+Deposit Successful.
+Amount: $5000.00

+Updated Balance: $5000.00

+What would you like to do?
+1. Create New Account
+2. Deposit Funds
+3. Withdraw Funds
+4. View Account Details & Balance
+5. Exit System
+Enter choice (1-5): 3

+--- WITHDRAW TRANSACTION ---
+Enter your Account Number: 1000

+Enter amount to withdraw: $1000

+Withdrawal Successful.
+Amount: $1000.00

+Updated Balance: $4000.00

+What would you like to do?
+1. Create New Account
+2. Deposit Funds
+3. Withdraw Funds
+4. View Account Details & Balance
+5. Exit System
+Enter choice (1-5): 3

+--- WITHDRAW TRANSACTION ---
+Enter your Account Number: 1000

+Enter amount to withdraw: $10000

+Withdrawal failed.
+Insufficient balance.

+Updated Balance: $4000.00

+What would you like to do?
+1. Create New Account
+2. Deposit Funds
+3. Withdraw Funds
+4. View Account Details & Balance
+5. Exit System
+Enter choice (1-5): 4

+--- ACCOUNT DETAILS QUERY ---
+Enter your Account Number: 1

+PERSONAL DETAILS

+Name: abg

+Age: 19

+Gender: male

+ACCOUNT DETAILS

+Account No: 1000

+Current Balance: $4000.00

+What would you like to do?
+1. Create New Account
+2. Deposit Funds
+3. Withdraw Funds
+4. View Account Details & Balance
+5. Exit System
+Enter choice (1-5): 5

+Thank you.
+Goodbye!

 ### Learning Outcome
-By studying and running this project, you’ll understand how:
+* By studying and running this project, you’ll understand how:

-OOP concepts work together in Python
+* OOP concepts work together in Python

-Private, protected, and public access modifiers function

-To organize a Python project using multiple modules
+* To organize a Python project using multiple modules

-Real-world problems can be modeled using classes and inheritance
+* Real-world problems can be modeled using classes and inheritance